alishermutalov/alishermutalov/README.md

 * 🌍  I'm based in Tashkent
 * 🖥️  See my portfolio at [My portfolio](http://alishersportfolio.uz)
 * ✉️  You can contact me at [amutalov001@gmail.com](mailto:amutalov001@gmail.com)
-* 🧠  I'm learning FastAPI, Pandas, Numpy, Matplotlib
+* 🧠  I'm learning FastAPI

 ### Skills